 One of the most recognizable cool blues rhythm riffage sounds are the alternating minor triads superimposed over a dominant 7th chord..
 This article demonstrates how to use these must know patterns.

 This is the absolute bottom line of how to start playing guitar.
-The information given here is in small chunks, easy to digest and will give the student a solid foundation to pursue guitar mastery.
+The information given here is in small chunks, easy to digest and will give the student a solid foundation to begin the journey guitar mastery.

 Modern Dance Music Composer Mark Fitchett discusses his work with The Regina Klenjoski Dance Company (RKDC)